dwavesystems/dwave-ocean-sdk/docs/concepts/solutions.rst

 5 +1 +1 -1   -1.0     185     0.0
 ['SPIN', 6 rows, 1000 samples, 3 variables]

-The returned :class:`~.SampleSet`, in this case, shows six solutions of equal energy :math:`-1.0`.
+The returned :class:`~dimod.SampleSet`, in this case, shows six solutions of equal energy :math:`-1.0`.
 Solution :math:`s_0=-1, s_1=+1, s_2=-1` on the first line occurred in 183 of the 1000 samples.